tfsec/tfsec.github.io/_docs/azure/storage/allow-microsoft-service-bypass.md

 ---
+title: azure-storage-allow-microsoft-service-bypass
-title: Trusted Microsoft Services should have bypass access to Storage accounts
+description: Trusted Microsoft Services should have bypass access to Storage accounts
 shortcode: azure-storage-allow-microsoft-service-bypass
 legacy: AZU013
 summary: Trusted Microsoft Services should have bypass access to Storage accounts